 With over 30,000 species, Orchidaceae is one of the largest families of a flowering plant.
 It’s also one of the most fascinating flowers in existence.
 A favorite of breeders for its beauty and lengthy blooming cycle, some examples can fetch more than $100,000 in flower auctions.

 Many flowers are self-pollinating but most require outside help for the job.
-This can be done in a plethora of manners: wind, larger animals like birds, bats and pygmy possums can be implemented as carriers after contact with the flower.
+This can be done in a plethora of manners: wind, larger animals like birds, bats and pygmy possums can be utilized as carriers after contact with the flower.

 But the greatest and most efficient carriers are insects, like butterflies, wasps, and honeybees, bees being the most prevalent.